-- 1. The special permit application, public hearing, and decision procedures shall be in accordance with this sub-section, the Planning and Economic Development Board's Multifamily Housing Rules and Regulations, Section 3.4 Special Permits, and Section 3.5 Site Plan Review.
+- 1. The special permit application, public hearing, and decision procedures shall be in accordance with this sub-section, the Planning and Economic Development Board's Multi-Family Housing Rules and Regulations, Section 3.4 Special Permits, and Section 3.5 Site Plan Review.

 (Amended 11-19-18) - 2.
 Application Requirements.
-The Applicant shall submit a Multifamily Housing special permit application together with the size, form, number, and contents of the required plans and any supplemental information as specified in the Planning and Economic Development Board's Multifamily Housing Rules and Regulations.
+The Applicant shall submit a Multi-Family Housing special permit application together with the size, form, number, and contents of the required plans and any supplemental information as specified in the Planning and Economic Development Board's Multi-Family Housing Rules and Regulations.

 (Amended 11-19-18) - 3.
-The special permit review of Multifamily Dwelling or Apartment Houses, and Multifamily Developments shall incorporate site plan review pursuant to Section 3.5 Site Plan Review.
+The special permit review of Multi-Family Building and Multi-Family Developments shall incorporate site plan review pursuant to Section 3.5 Site Plan Review.

-(Amended 11-19-18) - I. Decision: The Planning and Economic Development Board may grant a Multifamily Housing special permit with any conditions, safeguards, and limitations necessary to mitigate the project's impact on the surrounding area and to ensure compliance with this sub-section, Section 3.4 Special Permits, and Section 3.5 Site Plan Review and Approval, upon finding that the Multifamily Dwelling or Apartment House, or the Multifamily Development will: - 1. meet the purposes and requirements of this sub-section, and the Planning and Economic Development Board's Multifamily Housing Rules and Regulations and Site Plan Rules and Regulations; - 2. is consistent with the goals of the Medway Housing Production Plan; (Amended 11-19-18) - 3. not have a detrimental impact on abutting properties and adjacent neighborhoods or such impacts are adequately mitigated; - 4. provide for greater variety and type of housing stock;
+(Amended 11-19-18 and 11-18-19)

-5. be designed in a manner that is reflective of or compatible with the character of the surrounding neighborhood.
-(Item 5 added 11-19-18)
+- I. Decision: The Planning and Economic Development Board may grant a Multi-Family Housing special permit with any conditions, safeguards, and limitations necessary to mitigate the project's impact on the surrounding area and to ensure compliance with this sub-section, Section 3.4 Special Permits, and Section 3.5 Site Plan Review and Approval, upon finding that the Multi-Family Building or the Multi-Family Development will: - 1. meet the purposes and requirements of this sub-section, and the Planning and Economic Development Board's Multi-Family Housing Rules and Regulations and Site Plan Rules and Regulations; - 2. is consistent with the goals of the Medway Housing Production Plan; (Amended 11-19-18) - 3. not have a detrimental impact on abutting properties and adjacent neighborhoods or such impacts are adequately mitigated; - 4. provide for greater variety and type of housing stock; - 5. be designed in a manner that is reflective of or compatible with the character of the surrounding neighborhood.
+(Item 5 added 11-19-18) - J. Effective Date: The amendments to this sub-section 5.6.4 adopted on November 18, 2019 shall not apply to any application for a special permit pursuant to this sub-section which was submitted to and accepted as complete by the Planning and Economic Development Board prior to November 18, 2019, unless the applicant waives the protection of this sub-section 5.6.4.J in the same manner provided in the last paragraph of General Laws chapter 40A, section 6, and elects to proceed under the amended by-law.